NAMI HelpLine

 You will take esketamine nasal spray yourself, under the supervision of the health care provider, who will instruct you how to use it.
 The dose and when to take the medication, as well as the treatment schedule, may change as the weeks progress.

-You will need to remain in the health care setting for at least 2 hours after being treated with esketamine until you are safe to leave.
+You will need to remain in the health care setting for at least 2 hours after being treated with esketamine until it is determined by the health care provider you are safe to leave.
 You will need to plan for a caregiver or family member to drive you home after each treatment.

 Some people taking esketamine experience nausea and vomiting.
 You should not eat for at least 2 hours before taking the medication and not drink liquid for at least 30 minutes before taking esketamine.